Status and Process Update on ACSM Discontinued Certification Programs

-ACSM Signs Partnership with British Association of Sport and Exercise Sciences
+ACSM Signs Partnership with The Chartered Association of Sport and Exercise Science

 ACSM and BASES logos

-The American College of Sports Medicine® (ACSM) and the British Association of Sport and Exercise Sciences (BASES) have entered into a partnership that aims to increase opportunities for members of both organizations within Continuous Professional Development (CPD), research and collaboration.
-The organizations hold a reciprocal partnership allowing both ACSM and BASES members access to discounted […]
+The American College of Sports Medicine® (ACSM) and the The Chartered Association of Sport and Exercise Science (CASES) (formerly the British Association of Sport and Exercise Sciences/BASES) have entered into a partnership that aims to increase opportunities for members of both organizations within Continuous Professional Development (CPD), research and collaboration.
+The organizations hold a reciprocal […]

 ACSM Health Literacy Resources